 Keira Knightley

-Born in March 26th, 1985
+March 26th, 1985

-From Teddington, London, England, UK
+Teddington, London, England, UK

 Keira Knightley Biography

-Keira Christina Knightley (born March 26, 1985) is an English actress.
-She has starred in both independent films and big-budget blockbusters, and is particularly noted for her roles in period dramas.
+Keira Christina Knightley (born 26 March 1985) is an English actress.
+She has starred in both independent films and big-budget blockbusters and is particularly noted for her roles in period dramas.
 Her accolades include two Empire Awards and nominations for two Academy Awards, three British Academy Film Awards, three Golden Globe Awards, one Screen Actors Guild Award and one Laurence Olivier Award.

 Knightley was appointed an OBE in the 2018 Birthday Honours for services to drama and charity.
-Born in London to actors Will Knightley and Sharman Macdonald, Knightley obtained an agent at age six, and initially worked commercials and television films.
-She appeared as Sabé, Padmé Amidala's handmaiden, in science fiction blockbuster Star Wars: Episode I – The Phantom Menace (1999).
+Born in London to actors Will Knightley and Sharman Macdonald, Knightley obtained an agent at age six and initially worked commercials and television films.
+She appeared as Sabé, Padmé Amidala's handmaiden, in the science fiction blockbuster Star Wars: Episode I – The Phantom Menace (1999).

 Knightley had a break-through role portraying a tomboy footballer in the sports film Bend It Like Beckham (2002).
-She achieved global stardom with her portrayal of Elizabeth Swann in fantasy swashbuckler series Pirates of the Caribbean.
+She achieved global stardom with her portrayal of Elizabeth Swann in the fantasy swashbuckler series Pirates of the Caribbean.
 In the same year, she appeared in the Christmas romantic comedy Love Actually (2003) and was labelled a promising teen star.

 For her portrayal of Elizabeth Bennet in the period romance Pride & Prejudice (2005), Knightley was nominated for the Academy Award for Best Actress.
 At age 20, she became the third-youngest Best Actress nominee at the time.
 Knightley starred in a series of further period pieces, portraying a complex love interest in Atonement (2007), tastemaker Georgiana Cavendish in The Duchess (2008), and the titular socialite in Anna Karenina (2012).